abhishek9871/nesteryrelease/Docs/NSI_2.5.md

     **Critical Integration & Quality Mandate:** [Standard text about Zero Regressions, etc.]
     **Output Expectation:** [Standard text about providing a single, consolidated git diff]
     ```
-3. This prompt is given to the User, who will pass it to the AI Coder via the Shotgun tool.
+4. This prompt is given to the User, who will pass it to the AI Coder (Shotgun tool).

 **Phase 3: LFS Code Generation & Single-Pass Refinement**
 1. In a new, separate chat thread, the User provides the prompt from Phase 2 to me (acting as AI Coder).
-2. I generate code for the **entire LFS**, delivering the output as a **single, consolidated `git diff`** against the correct base commit.
+2. I generate code for the **entire LFS**, delivering the output as a **single, consolidated `git diff`**.
 3.  **Refinement (Max One Iteration):** The User provides this diff back to me (as AI Assistant).
 I analyze it against the LFS Blueprint.
-If discrepancies exist, I generate **one comprehensive refinement prompt**.
-The AI Coder provides a **new, final, consolidated `git diff`**.
+If discrepancies exist, I generate **one comprehensive refinement prompt**. **This refinement prompt is also purely descriptive and contains no shell commands.**
+4. The AI Coder provides a **new, final, consolidated `git diff`**.
-4. This final diff is saved by the User (e.g., as ` ' @lfs_X_final_diff.md ' `).
+5. This final diff is saved by the User (e.g., as ` ' @lfs_X_final_diff.md ' `).

-**Phase 4: Hyper-Procedural Application by Augment Coder Tool**
+**Phase 4: Hyper-Procedural Application by Augment Coder Tool (Code Application)**
 1.  **LFS Complexity Analysis:** I will analyze the finalized diff and the LFS Blueprint to determine if the task requires complex environmental steps.
-2.  **Hyper-Procedural Prompt Generation:** I will generate a precise, step-by-step checklist prompt for the **Augment Coder tool**, adhering strictly to the following templates.
+2.  **Hyper-Procedural Prompt Generation:** I will generate a precise, step-by-step checklist prompt for the **Augment Coder tool (the agent capable of file I/O and shell command execution).** This prompt adheres strictly to the following templates.
     *   **Template for Complex LFS (with code-gen, new files, etc.):** The prompt will be a strict, numbered procedure.
 It will NOT use `git diff` application.
         ```text
         Hello Augment Coder,